 They have been prepared and supported to take up their role and have current knowledge and experience relevant for the proficiencies and programme outcomes they are assessing.
 The practice assessor must be a registered nurse, midwife, nursing associate, or specialist community public health nurse (SCPHN).
 Professionals who are not registered with a professional regulator cannot be a Practice assessor.

 At Health Education Derbyshire, we are currently working in collaboration with UHDB to increase the amount of SSSA trained staff within primary care across Derbyshire.
-You will find both the 'Becoming a Supervisor' and 'Mentor to Assessor' online events on our training events calendar.
+Find the training sessions on our training events calendar.

 There are other ways of completing SSSA training.
 The workbooklets below can be downloaded and completed to become a supervisor and/or assessor.